Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 The case for Phosphatidylserine is built on a foundation that no other compound in this series can claim: FDA regulatory recognition, a multicenter double-blind trial suggesting reversal of 12 years of age-related cognitive decline, and a cortisol-modulating evidence base that complements the stress-resilience mechanisms addressed by Rhodiola through entirely different pathways.

 300mg daily with a meal, without cycling, consistently over months.
-For users over 40, this is the most important membrane phospholipid intervention in the stack alongside DHA.
+For users over 40, this is the most important membrane phospholipid intervention in the stack alongside DHA — because the age-related decline in endogenous PS synthesis makes dietary supplementation progressively more important as the decades advance.
 For younger users, PS’s cortisol-modulating effects and NGF receptor sensitization make it a meaningful addition to an advanced protocol even in the absence of age-related decline concerns.

 Stack it with DHA for the complete membrane foundation.
 Add it to Rhodiola for dual-mechanism cortisol management.
 Combine it with Lion’s Mane for the full NGF pathway — production and reception.
 And pair it with Alpha-GPC and Bacopa for the most mechanistically complete cholinergic memory enhancement stack available in the natural nootropic space.
 All of that is covered in the complete stacking guide.